watem-sedem/watem-sedem/docs/routing.rst

 ==============================================
 In this situation, two cases can be defined:

  - The source pixel is a land pixel: routing follows the direction of the river pixel (one target).

  - The source pixel is a river pixel: the direction of routing is defined by the river routing raster (see :ref:`here <routingmap>`), if the river routing option is set to one (see :ref:`here <riverrouting>`).
 The routing is defined as a unidirectional routing.
 If the river routing option is set to zero, than river pixels are considered as sinks.

 Situation 2: Target(s) is/are not equal to `river`
 ==================================================

-In a first step, the routing algorithm checks whether the flow direction is steered by the steepest descent direction or the  tillage direction (for the format of the input of the tillage direction, see :ref:`Tillage direction
+In a first step, the routing algorithm checks whether the flow direction is steered by the steepest descent direction or the **tillage direction** (for the format of the input of the tillage direction, see :ref:`Tillage direction
-<filename_tildirmap>`).
-In this check, the angle of the steepest descend is
+<tildirmap>`).
+In this check, the angle of the **steepest descend** is
 compared with the tillage direction to define the flow (see Takken et al.
 (2001)).
 At the end of this step, the direction is mapped to the (inter-) cardinal directions.
 These cardinal directions define the `target1` and